utwente-db/QuestionMark/MANUAL.md

-# Prob-Matcher Manual
+# Manual

-This file contains the roadmap on how this project is to be used.
+This file contains the roadmap on how 'QUESTION MARK: The Dataset Generator' is to be used.
 _Optional steps are displayed in italic_.

 Note that you are allowed to make changes to this program.